11/7/2019

 Vice Chairman and President

-also the community knows that we purchased a thigh, the concentrate facility from the Coca-Cola company with the intention of producing ingredients in EMEA, which will, you know, reduce, improve efficiencies, improve costs, and reduce the huge distances that we're shipping these ingredients right now.
-I'll
+And also, the community knows that we purchased a thigh, the Constrate facility from the Coca-Cola company, with the intention of producing ingredients in EMEA, which will reduce improvement efficiencies, improve costs, and reduce the huge distances that we're shipping these ingredients right now.

 speaker

-also address some of the challenges we had last year and a little bit this year even in out of stocks and where we have increased demand for particular products, where we had very long lead times in order to ship ingredients to packers to try and increase volumes.
-And as this will obviously improve those efficiencies and will help us going forward.
-So that's been a, we think we're very excited about the fact that that will help us in the whole of EMEA in Middle East and Africa.
+I'll also address some of the challenges we had last year and a little bit this year even in out of stocks and where we have increased demand for particular products where we had very long lead times in order to ship ingredients to packers to try and increase volumes.
+This will obviously improve those efficiencies and will help us going forward.
+So we think we're very excited about the fact that that will help us in the whole of the MEA in Middle East and Africa.

 speaker